test-fullautomation/robotframework-tutorial/900_building_testsuites/doc_src/building_testsuites.rst

 exercise-06
 ~~~~~~~~~~~

-*TODO: Demonstrates the usage of local JSON configuration files*
+Demonstrates the usage of local JSON configuration files

 exercise-07
 ~~~~~~~~~~~